Robin van der Vleuten

-Handle International Addresses in Ruby
+Handle international addresses in Ruby

 Or maybe you're printing shipping labels and discover that the USPS wants certain fields in ALL CAPS for automated sorting, but you have no idea which fields or why.